Wavefront supports tags and a variety of search features to help you find exactly the information you need.

 Search fields support multi-word searches.
 If you type cpu usage in any browser or autocompleted text field, the dropdown list of matching entities includes all entities containing one or more instances of both words in any order.

-In the filter bar on the left you search by selecting facets and typing in Search fields.
-Many facets have their own Search fields to limit the displayed facet values.
+In the filter bar on the left you search by selecting facets, such as State and Severity for alerts, and by typing in Search fields.
+Some facets one some pages have their own Search field to limit the displayed facet values.
 Most pages support the standard facets Tag Paths, Tags, and Updated By.

 Most filter bars contain a set of commonly used saved searches (e.g. Favorites, Last Updated, Recently Updated, My

 Once you press Return or Enter after typing a search string, the icons display at the top right, allowing you to share a link to, save, and clear the search.
 Your saved searches appear below the commonly used searches, and have a dropdown menu for renaming, cloning, and deleting the search.

 The following Alert browser filter demonstrates filtering alerts by the tag path Microservice.App4.
 This filters the view to show all alerts with the tag path MicroService.App4 and all its children (for example, MicroService.App4.Auth).
 Of the matching alerts, 1 is firing.

 The Wavefront UI supports several universal patterns for performing other types of actions on Wavefront entities beyond searching:

 - Tagging - After selecting entities, click the tag buttons to create, add, and remove tags.

 Actions - Perform actions (clone, delete, edit, rename, etc.) on individual entities by clicking the three dots to the far left of the entity.
 Actions are different for different entities but might include Clone, Delete, or Test (for alerts).
 Here’s an example for the Actions menu for dashboards:

 - Trash - View deleted entities by clicking the trash toggle.